plants8332/plants8332/README.md

 I have been writing code for 5 years and I have been enjoying since and I also write Luau.

-* 🌍  I'm based in Ankara, Turkey
+* 🌍  I live in Ankara, Turkey
-* 🖥️  See my portfolio at [plants8332.github.io](http://plants8332.github.io/)
+* 🖥️  You can check out my portfolio at [plants8332.github.io](http://plants8332.github.io/)
 * 🧠  I'm learning blockchains, reverse engineering, advanced roblox scripting and discord bot development.

 ### Skills